TriplyDB/Documentation/docs/generics/api-token.md

 6. Choose the permission level that is sufficient for what you want to do with the token:

+   - Management access: if your application must be able to create one or more organizations within the TriplyDB instance.

+   - Write access: if your application must change (meta)data in the TriplyDB instance.

-   - Specify “Read permission” if your application must access non-public data in the TriplyDB instance.
+   - Read access: if your application must access private data in the TriplyDB instance.
 (For access to public data you do not need an API token.)

-   - Specify “Write permission” if your application must change (meta)data in the TriplyDB instance.

-   - Specify “Management permission” if your application must be able to create one or more organizations within the TriplyDB instance.

 7. Click the “Create” button to create your token.
 The token (a long sequence of characters) will now appear in a dialog.